Schizomida: Taxonomy

 About 300 species of schizomids have been described worldwide, most belonging to the Hubbardiidae family.
 A systematic review including a full catalogue may be found in Reddell & Cokendolpher (1995).
 The Schizomida is sister to the order Uropygi, the two clades together forming the Thelyphonida (in the broad sense of the name).
 Based on molecular clock dates, both orders likely originated in the late Carboniferous somewhere in the tropics of Pangea, and the Schizomida underwent substantial diversification starting in the Cretaceous.
-The oldest known fossils of the group are from the Mid-Cretaceous Burmese amber of Myanmar, which are assignable to the Hubbardiidae.
+The oldest known unambiguous fossils of the group are from the Mid-Cretaceous (c.
+100 million years ago) Burmese amber of Myanmar, which are assignable to the modern family Hubbardiidae, though Proschizomus from the late Carboniferous of England, which is much larger than living schizomids, may represent a stem member of the group.